 This gives a greater control on which ad to show for particular search term.

 You will be interested in knowing how your customer interacts with your ad, you may have defined a per-determined valuable action such as purchasing a product, download your app, sign up as a lead or calls your business.
-When a customer completes the action you desired, its called conversion.
+When a customer completes the action you desired, it’s called conversion.

 Even people with High Commercial intent, relevant search term will leave without transaction.
 They are unable to decide at this moment, evaluating your competitors, comparing options, visiting offline stores etc.

 What can you do to stay on top of their mind?
 Remarketing is the answer.
-Strategically target your audience to bring them back to right page.
+Strategically target your audience to bring them back to the right page.
 You can entice them with special offers, discounts etc.